wixette/ygwang-info/README.md

 Installs `pandoc` to render Markdown files.
 See https://pandoc.org/installing.html for detais.

-Generates the dist dir and runs a simple httpserver for debug:
+Generates the dist dir and runs a simple httpserver to debug:

 ```
 ./ppzsite.py test
 ```

-Generates the dist dir and make a tarball for that.
+Generates the dist dir and make a tarball out of that.
 The contents under the dist dir can be copied to the root dir of the web server.

 ```
 ./ppzsite.py dist